Privettjoshua93/OOL/README.md

 - Employee Onboarding
 - Employee Offboarding
 - Leave of Absence (LOA) Management
-- Administrator, IT, and User roles
+- Administrator, IT, and, Approver, and User roles
 - Email notifications
 - Backup and Restore functionality